ipfs/specs/ARCHITECTURE.md

 See more in the [libp2p specs](https://github.com/libp2p/specs).

-## 3.3 Block Exchange -- transfering content-addressed data
+## 3.3 Block Exchange -- transferring content-addressed data

 The IPFS **Block Exchange** takes care of negotiating bulk data transfers.
 Once nodes know each other -- and are connected -- the exchange protocols govern how the transfer of content-addressed blocks occurs.